yamatt/blog/content/blog/safety-and-security.md

 Now how do you replace the battery?
 How do you open the smoke alarm?

 There is some obscure instruction on the front about opening from the side.
+It can't pull directly out or it would slide open.
 Does it open upwards?
 Or downwards?
 Either way it looks like you need a screwdriver to open it.
-Fortunately you have one of those too.
 Why do you need to find a screwdriver at 3.30am?
+Fortunately you have one.

 You cannot work out how to get the old battery out.
 Your arms are so tired from holding them above my head for so long.